Overview

 Enter the following details:

 Number of intersections in the chessboard width and height.
-See example below which has a width of 9 and height of 14.
+The chessboard above has a width of 9 and height of 14.
 You should use a rigid, physical chessboard.

-Set the detect interval to 100, so that it doesn’t capture too many similar frames.
-If it does not collect enough, then increase this number.
+Set the detect interval to 100, or increase it so that it doesn’t capture too many datapoints too quickly.
+If it does not collect enough, then decrease this number.

-Hit Activate then right click the chosen camera below and click and start recording.
+Hit Activate then right click the chosen camera below and click Start Recording.

 Place the chessboard in view of the chosen camera and green data points will begin to appear where the camera detects intersections on the checkerboard.

-Move the chessboard around to fill the entire frame of the camera, rotating the board on all three axes - left/right, up/down, clockwise/counterclockwise.
+Move the chessboard around to fill the entire frame of the camera, rotating the board on all three axes - pivoting left/right/up/down & rotating clockwise/counterclockwise.

-Once you have data points distributed across the entire frame, you can finish the calibration. (ideal distribution shown above)
+Once you have data points distributed across the entire frame, especially at the edges, you can right click on the camera id, and click 'Stop Recording'.

 Once you have your intrinsics for all of your cameras, deactivate the Intrinsic mode and save your project.